 If you’re a freelance worker or self-employed professional, you’ve probably already thought about how to plan for your retirement and what income you’ll receive when the time comes.
 If so, excellent!
 As myLIFE explains in “How do the self-employed claim a pension?”, there are several ways to add to your government pension depending on your personal situation and means.

-Now, there’s a new option available to those of you who are self-employed.
+Since 2019, there’s a new option available to those of you who are self-employed.

 The 3 pillars of the pension system